blueberry-py/blog/content/post/this-month-for-pythonistas-2025-03/index.md

 Python Core Developer [Savannah Ostrowski](https://www.linkedin.com/in/savannahostrowski/) is going to be the keynote speaker this year.

-More stuff can be found in their [blog](https://blog.europython.eu/keynote-ticket-sales-announcement/).
+Get to know more in their [blog](https://blog.europython.eu/keynote-ticket-sales-announcement/).

 ## New versions